"Do not tell a friend anything you would conceal from an enemy."

 "Haven't you guessed?" said the merchant, standing tall and winking.
 "I am Haroun al-Rashid."

 Arram's jaw dropped.
 "You're Haroun al-Rashid?
-Ruler of the city of Baghdad and all the faithful?"
+Ruler of the city of Baghdad?"

-"Is there any other?"
-The man said, and laughed.
+"Is there any other Haroun al-Rashid?" the man said, and laughed.

 "But that's impossible!" said Arram.